Few writers boast ignorance as a credential — Coates is one of them

 As is his habit, Coates has never hidden his ignorance of that which he writes about, but rather boasts of his ignorance, considering it a virtue.
 In this, he is much like Ibram Kendi.

 As with Kendi, Coates is at best a pedestrian writer.
 He is most at home with the comic book form, and he has always centered himself in his narcissistic memoirs.
 The Kendi-Coates method is to begin with a primitive racialist theory, and then interpret a superficial understanding of major events through this racialism.
 Racialists call this their “lens.”
-Facts are not simply curated selectively in this method–facts are irrelevant if they are incovenient.
+Facts are not simply curated selectively in this method–facts are irrelevant if they are inconvenient.

 Reviewers have already weighed-in.
 Here is Barton Swaim from the Washington Free Beacon.